AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/amazon-rds.md

 Amazon Relational Database Services (RDS) is a managed database service that runs on database engines that you are probably already familiar with - [MySQL](../integrations/mysql-via-a-direct-connection.md), [Microsoft SQL](../integrations/microsoft-sql-server.md), and [PostgreSQL](../integrations/postgresql.md).

-The steps for connecting your RDS instance vary slightly depending on the type of database you are using (use the links above for detailed instructions for each database), and whether or not you are using an encrypted connection ([like an SSH tunnel for MySQL](../integrations/mysql-via-ssh-tunnel.md)), but here's the gist of it:
+The steps for connecting your RDS instance vary slightly depending on the type of database you are using (use the links above for detailed instructions for each database), and whether or not you are using an encrypted connection ([like an SSH tunnel for MySQL](../integrations/mysql-via-ssh-tunnel.md)), but here are the basics:

 ## Authorize MBI to access your database